codingfriend1/meanbase/readme.md

 From the start it uses yeoman generator-angular-fullstack with authentication and authorization templates.
 [https://github.com/DaftMonk/generator-angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) However it has been modified to use gulp instead of grunt.

-A demo of the site in action can be seen at [https://meanbase-codingfriend.c9users.io/](https://meanbase-codingfriend.c9users.io/)
+A demo of the site in action can be seen at [http://codingfriend.com/](http://codingfriend.com/)

 ####Install
-Install a package manager such as
+- If on windows or mac, install a package manager such as
 	- [homebrew](http://brew.sh/) on mac
 	- [chocolatey](https://chocolatey.org/) on windows.
 - Install my repository
 	- `git clone https://github.com/codingfriend1/meanbase-1.0.0.git`
 - Move into the cloned folder
 	- `cd meanbase-1.0.0`
-- Change the root of the nginx config to this folder
+- Change the root of the nginx config to the `meanbase-1.0.0/dist/public/` folder wherever it is on your system
-	- `vim deployment/meanbase-config.conf`
+	- `sudo nano deployment/meanbase-config.conf`
 - Set your app secret as an environment variable
 	- `export APP_SECRET=your-secret`
-- If on windows create the folder for the mongoDB databases and logs
-	- `mkdir c:\data\db`
-	- `mkdir c:\data\log`
 - Run the setup.sh script, hit enter if prompted, and then make yourself a coffee
 	- `. setup.sh`
 - If you wish to run the production ready version run the update.sh script